uwyo-mallet/Hybrid-Sorting-Optimization/README.md

    This will create a `data/` directory with a subfolder for each category of data.
 All of the data will be compatible with `int64_t`.

    > Beware: `QST` currently only supports unsigned integers.
-For testing, only
-   > use positive integers.

    By default, the resulting data will be compressed.
 This has no impact other than to speedup the process moving data to and from various machines.